-We often hear that it is important to eat foods that are in season, or to eat in accordance with the cycle of nature.
-There are a number of reasons for this including enhanced availability of nutrients, freshness of produce, flavour and supporting our local farmers.
-However due to modern agriculture and advanced farming practices, it can be difficult to tell when foods are actually in season given their year long availability.
+We often hear that it’s important to eat foods that are in season.
+There are a number of reasons why, including enhanced availability of nutrients, freshness of produce, flavour and supporting our local farmers.
+However due to modern agriculture and advanced farming practices, it can be tricky to tell when foods are actually in season given their year long availability.

 As well, to ensure that the food being imported still looks acceptable, the fruits and vegetables are often laden with pesticides, waxes and preservative.
 This can be deceiving as sometimes the produce that appears the freshest in your local supermarket is actually quite the opposite.

 2. Fresh produce tastes better

 Freshness of produce not only boosts nutritional value of fruits and vegetables but it also enhances the flavour.
 Think about taking a bite into an apple… Sometimes they are sweet and crisp and other times they are a soft with a more floury texture.
 Chances are when you’ve taken a bite into that particularly delicious apple, you were eating one that was recently harvested.

 Buying seasonal produce supports local farmers who choose ethical farming methods.
 This also helps the environment by reducing the amount of international transportation required, reducing the amount of greenhouse gases emitted into our planet.